Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Implementation

 \section{Implementation}

-We implemented the target watermarking algorithms and attacks in Python 3.6.9.
-In particular, we used Keras 2.3.1~\cite{chollet:keras:2015} on top of TensorFlow 2.1.0~\cite{abadi:tensorflow:2015} for training DNN models, embedding watermarks, and the attacks.
-However, we implemented the attacks targeting \wmpassport in PyTorch 1.4.0~\cite{pytorch} as \wmpassport, which was originally implemented in PyTorch, requires a huge engineering effort to migrate to Keras.
+We implemented the target watermarking algorithms and attacks using TensorFlow 2.7.0.
+However, publicly available code for \wmpassport and \wmentangled are written in PyTorch 1.10.1 and TensorFlow 1.14.0, respectively.
+Since it requires a huge engineering effort to migrate them to TensorFlow 2.7.0, we used the corresponding frameworks to implement the attacks targeting these two schemes.
 The remaining nine target algorithms were implemented by referring to their papers and code if available.